Jack Dorsey, Twitter CEO, Co-Founder, Chairman and CEO of Square, Inc. will be the closing keynote speaker at this years’ Africa Fintech Summit 2020.

 We’re excited to again bring safety, technology and innovation to the forefront. … Bigger, better and built with you in mind, the summit plans to tackle some of Africa’s most pressing safety-related concerns.
 Which has been further complicated and exacerbated by the COVID-19 pandemic.

 The safety of people across Africa is a priority that must be acted upon immediately in order to afford citizens the opportunity to enjoy their community and their country.
-The summit aims to redirect the constant ‘looking over our shoulders’ as we set our sights on a future that is safe, and attainable.
+The summit aims to redirect the constant ‘looking over our shoulders’ as we set our sights on a future that is safe, and attainable

 The event will also see startups pitch their “tech for safety” ideas live to a panel of judges and potential investors.

-Update: New date for Nigeria event announced.
-Watch the full Kenya event below.
+New date for Nigeria event announced.

 Join Microsoft Africa Development Center software engineer and program managers as they share their journey and experiences.
 Also, get to know the Microsoft product and services they are and have been working on.
 Finally, find out what it will take for you to join them in this virtual meetup.